vponnam/vponnam/README.md

 - 🌐 **Current Role**: Customer Success, GTM at Google.
 - 🎓 **Education**: MBA @ Kellogg School of Management.
 - 💼 **Experience**: Extensive background in software/systems engineering and cloud solutions
-- 💡 **Focus Areas**: Business transformation, GMT & Product Management, strategic leadership, cloud services, and solutions architecture.
+- 💡 **Focus Areas**: Business transformation, Customer Partnership, GMT & Product Management, Strategic leadership, Cloud services, and Trusted advisor.
 - 💰 **Investor**: Passionate about making smarter financial decisions with a strong, measurable ROI.
 Time value of assets and services is critical to me!

 ## What I Do